parserme/bashfw/README.md

-# bashfw
+# beat
-Bash framework is a set of scripts helps to do common things in a right way
+Beat is a set of bash scripts that determine a brand new standard for shell programming.